This post may contain affiliate links. Please read our disclosure policy.

 Why you will love this Donut Glaze Recipe:

-- Tempers sweetness: No one wants a donut that is cloyingly sweet, and this glaze adds just the right amount of sugary flair to your favorite doughnuts!
-You’ll find this glaze has a combination of ingredients that tempers sweetness.
+- Tempers sweetness.
+No one wants a donut that is cloyingly sweet, and this glaze adds just the right amount of sugary flair to your favorite doughnuts!

-- Ultimate crackle: You know that slightly hardened shell on the outside of the perfect donut?
+- The glaze makes the ultimate crackle.
+You know that slightly hardened shell on the outside of the perfect donut or crullers?
 That is this glaze!
-The glaze makes the ultimate crackle.

-- Versatility: This recipe is versatile–it’s not just for donuts (although, yes it’s perfect for donuts), but it’s also the ideal glaze for cakes, muffins, and scones.
-Plus you can adjust it to the specific flavors of the dessert you’re making to be the best possible match!
+- This recipe is versatile.
+It’s not just for donuts (although, yes it’s perfect for donuts), but it’s also the ideal glaze for cakes, muffins, and scones.
+Plus, you can adjust it to the dessert’s specific flavors for the best possible match!

 Ingredients